NiceneNerd/declaratest/sample.md

-# Test
+# Ad Hoc Test
-Subject: Literature
+Subject: General Knowledge
-Title: Around the World in 80 Days – Chapters 10–18
+Title: The Wonders of Everyday Life

-## Section: Facts
+## Section: Quick Facts
 Type: short
-- What was the name of the woman Mr. Fogg’s party rescued from a sacrifice?
+- What is the most common element in the Earth's atmosphere?
-- What reward did Mr. Fogg grant their Parsee guide for his devotion?
-How much did that gift cost Mr. Fogg?
-(2 lines)
-- When did Passepartout begin to believe Mr. Fogg was really headed around the world in 80 days?
-(2 lines)
+- Name a fruit that is both red and green when ripe.
+- How many legs does a typical spider have?

+## Section: Creative Writing
+Type: long
+Separate Sheet: yes
+- Write a short story about a lost sock that finds its way home.
+- Imagine a city where everyone rides bicycles instead of cars.
+Describe a day in this city.

-## Section: Vocabulary
+## Section: Match the Term
 Type: matching_v
-- reconnaissance -> Mission to scope out enemy territory
-- fakir -> Hindu or Muslim devoted to poverty
-- rajah -> Indian prince or king
-- viaducts -> Railroad bridges
-- intractable -> Unable to be removed or fixed
+- photosynthesis -> Process by which plants make food
-- bazaar -> Outdoor market
+- alloy -> Mixture of metals
+- orbit -> Path of a planet around the sun
-- copse -> Small group of trees
+- pixel -> Smallest unit of a digital image
-- miter -> Tall headdress
-- fain -> With pleasure
-- pagoda -> Hindu or Buddhist temple
+- enzyme -> Protein that speeds up chemical reactions

-## Section: Usage
+## Section: Sentence Builder
 Type: short
-- Use the word **ablution** in a sentence.
+- Use the word **serendipity** in a sentence.
-- Use the word **squalid** in a sentence.
+- Use the word **meticulous** in a sentence.
-- Use the word **malediction** in a sentence.
+- Use the word **ephemeral** in a sentence.
-- Use the word **complacent** in a sentence.
+- Use the word **gregarious** in a sentence.
-- Use the word **automaton** in a sentence.
+- Use the word **quixotic** in a sentence.

-## Section: Comprehension
+## Section: Thought Exercise
 Type: long
 Separate Sheet: yes
-- When Mr. Fogg arrived in Bombay, he was two days ahead.
-When he left from Calcutta, he was right on time.
-How did he lose those two days?
-- What mistake did Passepartout make that almost ruined Mr. Fogg’s plans after India, and how did Detective Fix try to use it to his advantage?
-- Explain how Detective Fix and Passepartout’s relationship changes while on board the Rangoon.
-(Be detailed!)
-- What two unexpected changes of plan occurred as the Rangoon arrived at Hong Kong?

-## Section: Reflection
-Type: long
-Separate Sheet: yes
-- As the world has become more connected, foods like bananas and mangoes are now available almost everywhere.
-What are some pros and cons of this change?
-- By the end of chapter 18, what are the best reasons Detective Fix might have to think that Mr. Fogg isn’t the bank robber?
+- If you could invent a new holiday, what would it celebrate and how would people observe it?
+- What are the advantages and disadvantages of living in a treehouse?

-## Section: Route
+## Section: Fill in the Blanks
 Type: blanks
-- Mr. Fogg sailed on the _______ for a second time to reach India.
-- The train connecting Bombay to _________ stopped for a gap of ____ miles.
-- After getting out of the jungle, Mr. Fogg boarded the train again at the city of ______.
-- Mr. Fogg took the ________ to get to Hong Kong, and after that, he is headed next to ____________.
+- The largest planet in our solar system is ___________.
+- A group of lions is called a ___________.
+- The process of water turning into vapor is called ___________.
+- The capital city of Japan is ___________.